BACK ROADS THOUGHTS

 The two pedigree pigs and Meph the Cat are constantly pooping in the front pen, but Zelda loves picking up all their crap in her purple bathrobe at dawn.
 And she adores the fresh air, hanging her elderly underpants on the clothes line for all to admire.
 Moonbeam gets a little embarrassed when he comes home early from work at the marijuana clinic to find us canoodling on our hammock in front of the neighbors’ big bay window.
 I’m sure they are jealous of our devotion.
 And.
 We just built a little stone patio that drops into a water hole.
 Hope the little toddlers don’t wander in.
 Oh well.
 WeExist.
 Our lives matter.

 Until next year!
 People next door are outta here.

 I know you’re all awaiting our upbeat holiday news from winsome Western Massachusetts.
 Regret to report that we end 2016 in severe post-election shock.
 An unholy macro-aggression has been perpetrated against our New England progressive pseudo-peace.

 Decided to try growing magic mushrooms on our mulch farm.
 Psilocybin is said to ward off acute TTSD (Traumatic Trump Stress Disorder).
-Zelda’s a zombie, yanking weeds in her purple bathrobe at dawn.
+Zelda’s a zombie, mindlessly yanking weeds in her purple bathrobe at dawn.
 Our manboy Moonbeam was last seen buried under Bernie signs in the basement months ago.
 So.
-I hang out with Meph the cat in the frontyard pigpen scooping poop for hours on end.
+I hang out with Meph & the hogs in the frontyard pigpen scooping poop for hours on end.